 Listening heals.
 Most of us know from experience that when feelings are truly listened to, accepted and understood, they can become much less painful.
 When we feel understood, it’s easier to think things through with more clarity and insight.
 For adults or children, feeling heard and understood helps us come back to peace with ourselves and gives us more strength to tackle our problems.
 And the more a child feels heard, the better they become at hearing, understanding and making sense of their own feelings.

 Emotional intelligence.
 Supporting our children to express their feelings, to problem solve when they’re ready and showing that we trust that they’ll come through helps them develop great emotional intelligence and self-regulation skills.
-Emotional intelligence involves the skills to identify one’s feeling, find words from a growing feelings vocabulary to express those feelings, learn to identify what they need and be able to access support in times of need.
+Emotional intelligence involves the skills to identify one’s feelings, find words from a growing feelings vocabulary to express those feelings, learn to identify what they need and be able to access support in times of need.
 The child who can identify and express their feelings and needs tends to feel more confident in facing problems and is much less likely to take their frustrations out on others.
 Reasoning, demanding, appealing, threatening or bribing an upset child can add to their underlying frustrations and do nothing to resolve the stress and frustration at the core of the problem, but listening with empathy and reflecting what you hear goes a long way to turning things around.

 If they don’t get it out, they will likely act it out.
 An essential element of peaceful parenting is being very attuned to your child’s stress and frustration levels.
 For a child’s behaviour to be balanced, they need to be mostly free of a backlog of frustrations.
 When a child becomes unreasonable, resistant or even aggressive, it’s important to consider: “What are they feeling that’s causing them to act like this?
 What do they need?”
 When a child builds up a lot of pent up stress and frustration, they need our help releasing it from their system.
 Some of the natural and instinctive ways that a child can release and resolve big feelings are through venting, be it talking, crying or even raging (when enraged) and feeling heard and held.
-Another great release of stress, frustration, fears and tensions in general is through affection, fun and laughter.
+Another great release of stress, frustration, fears and tensions, in general, is through affection, fun and laughter.

 What about tantrums?
-When a child has a tantrum, they’ve reached breaking point and now need to offload huge feelings that their brain is not yet mature enough to cope with without adult help.
-The child’s fight flight response is usually activated.
+When a child has a tantrum, they’ve reached a breaking point and now need to offload huge feelings that their brain is not yet mature enough to cope with without adult help.
+The child’s fight-flight response is usually activated.
 The trigger has likely either caused them complete overwhelm, or perhaps appears to be something very small but may be the last straw or has triggered something much bigger that’s still unresolved.

 One time while on holiday, one of the dads grabbed my son who was three at the time, angrily took him to the bottom of the garden and shouted at him, lecturing him about his general “inappropriate silly behaviour” (normal harmless 3 y.o. silliness!).
 Once I arrived on the scene, I swiftly rescued my son and took him to a quiet place, but as I held him, he fretted rather than having a good cry.
 I was aware that having been yelled at, he would have been very shook up and I was concerned about the effects on him.
 At the end of that day walking back from a fun day at the beach, my son suddenly dropped to the ground and had a huge tantrum.
 I sat on the grass with him and held him as he thrashed about and cried loudly.
 Although being in nature and fun, closeness and laughter would have all helped, he additionally needed a very vigorous cry to get all that shock and emotional toxicity out of his system.
 I wasn’t concerned about the passers-by, I remember feeling very relieved that however he’d been impacted by the adult’s anger it was now all coming out.

 Luckily children are born with an innate ability to release, offload and resolve difficult emotions, to emotionally detox just as the body works to push out toxins ingested through food.
 To make their way back towards a calmer state, what they most need is for the adult caring for them to help them feel emotionally safe and cared for.
-A calming presence and simple words like, “I know, I’m listening, I’m looking after you, I care” can help the child feel emotionally held and safe and allow them to make their way back to balance, having released their backlog of built up stress through their cries.
+A calming presence and simple words like, “I know, I’m listening, I’m looking after you, I care” can help the child feel emotionally held and safe and allow them to make their way back to balance, having released their backlog of built-up stress through their cries.

 Children learn to listen to and trust their feelings.
-All their upsets, although stressful at the time, can help children to trust that big feelings can be worked through and that they’ll feel more at peace again once they get it all out.
+Feeling and expressing their upsets, although stressful at the time, can help children to trust that big feelings can be worked through and that they’ll feel more at peace again once they get it all out.
 Our response, our words, our care at these times becomes internalized helping them develop their ability to tune in to, care for and generally be compassionate towards themselves at times of distress.
 Yet it takes years of us supporting them as they build these internal connections and skills.

 “How’s your heart?” is a lovely question to ask our children.
 It helps them tune in to their deeper feelings.
 It has so often, over the years, immediately brought my daughter’s sad upset feelings to the surface.
 Until she was about nine, she always talked about the sore feelings coming out through her tears.
 Nowadays she mostly talks about “getting her frustrations out”.
 When your child becomes very upset, angry, whiny or just out of balance and unhappy with the world, this is usually a cue that they need your support to get out some big feelings.
 If they seem unusually uncooperative and unreasonable, if they’re being aggressive, these are all cues to carve out some time to connect, tune in to them and truly listen.